-$^{^{3}}$ By precise, we mean that the 95 percent confidence interval shown in table 1 does not include zero.
+3By precise, we mean that the 95 percent confidence interval shown in table 1 does not include zero.

-16 not only is associated with lower incarceration rates, but the 16 year olds that attend school also have a discernibly lower crime rate at ages 19 to 22, by 12.2 percentage points, a lower arrest rate, by 15.5 percentage points, and a high school graduation rate that is about 12 times greater.
+16 is not only associated with lower incarceration rates, but the 16 year olds that attend school also have a lower crime rate at ages 19 to 22, by 12.2 percentage points, a lower arrest rate, by 15.5 percentage points, and a high school graduation rate that is about 12 times greater.
 Among the other variables, the largest differences are associated with having committed a crime at age 14.
-In particular, committing a crime at ages 19 to 22 is 2 times greater for youths that committed a crime at age 14 than for those that did not, being arrested is 10.3 percentage points greater and high school graduation rates are 19.0 percentage points lower.
+In particular, youths that committed a crime at age 14 are twice as likely to commit a crime at ages 19 to 22 as those that did not, are 10.3 percentage points more likely to be arrested and are 19 times less likely to graduate from high school.
 The relationship between background characteristics and both young adult crime and arrest rates is generally small and not precisely determined.
 However, having a mother who did not graduate from high school or who was a teen at the youth's birth is associated with lower youth graduation rates, by 28.4 and 12.5 percentage points.

-The relationships among schooling, youth employment and youth crime, as depicted in table 1, have long been of great interest to social scientists.
+The relationships among schooling, youth employment and youth crime, as depicted in table 1, have long been of interest to social scientists.
 In particular, empirical research in economics, psychology and sociology/criminology has focused attention on three main issues, identified with three distinct literatures.
 The first issue concerns the relationship between education and crime.
-More recent contributions by economists to this literature include Lochner and Moretti (2004), who estimate the effect of school attainment on participation in criminal activity, Jacob and Lefgren (2003), who estimate the effect of physically being in school on juvenile crime in a particular day, and Hjalmarsson (2008), who estimates the effects of arrest and incarceration on subsequent high school graduation.4 Using aggregate (state-level) as well as individual-level data, Lochner and Moretti find that school attainment significantly reduces the probability of arrest and incarceration.
+More recent contributions by economists to this literature include Lochner and Moretti (2004), who estimate the effect of school attainment on participation in criminal activity, Jacob and Lefgren (2003), who estimate the effect of physically being in school on juvenile crime in a particular day, and Hjalmarsson (2008), who estimates the effects of arrest and incarceration on subsequent high school graduation.
+Using aggregate (state-level) as well as individual-level data, Lochner and Moretti find that school attainment significantly reduces the probability of arrest and incarceration.
 They find that this effect is due to a reduction in criminal activity, rather than a direct effect on arrest and incarceration probabilities conditional on committing a crime.
 Jacob and Lefgren combine daily measures of criminal activity and school calendars in a number of local communities across the country, and find that while the level of youth property crime is significantly lower on days when school is in session than on days when it is not, the level of youth violent crime is higher.
 Using data from the NLSY97, Hjamlarsson finds that arrest and incarceration prior to age